-Our cash as at September 30, 2023 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at December 31, 2023 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 We will have to raise additional capital.
 If we are not able to raise sufficient capital to fund our operations, we may be forced to cease operations.
 These conditions result in a material uncertainty which casts significant doubt on our ability to continue as a going concern.

-As at September 30, 2023, the Company owed Zenith \$2.2 million (due upon demand) and \$0.8 million of unsecured promissory notes (due upon demand or four months following demand, respectively), There is no certainty of further payments in the future, and the Company may not be able to repay Zenith if it demands repayment.
+As at December 31, 2023, the Company owed Zenith a net \$3.1 million (due four months following demand) and \$0.8 million of other unsecured promissory notes (due upon demand or four months following demand, respectively), There is no certainty of further payments in the future, and the Company may not be able to repay Zenith if it demands repayment.